Developing Your Resume/Cover Letter

 R – What was the positive Result of the action you took?

 Your resume should be organized and easy to read.
-You should also review these Resume Guidelines.
+See these Resume Guidelines for more ways to improve your resume.

 Clearly Defined Sections